When you arrive at

 If you're not renting a car, be sure

-to take a DePalm Tour and look around the island.
+to take one of the many tours offered and look around the island.
 There is a

 terrific brunch on Sundays at the Hyatt Hotel up on Palm Beach.